 4 Ingredient Peanut Butter Fudge

-You can make this easy 4 ingredient peanut butter fudge in just 10 minutes of hands-on time!
-It’s the perfect no bake holiday dessert.
+This easy 4 ingredient peanut butter fudge comes together in just 10 minutes of hands-on time!
+It’s the perfect no bake dessert for the holiday season.

-We’re not professional bakers by any means, but we’ve developed a few easy, reliable methods for making homemade confections that we like to stick to during the holiday baking season.
-After experimenting with homemade fudge last year and coming up with two delicious flavors, we’ve taken the same method and applied it to a brand new flavor this year!
+We’re not professional bakers by any means (although we’re always baking new desserts and learning along the way).
+But, we’ve developed a few easy, reliable methods for making homemade confections that we like to stick to during the holiday baking season.
+After experimenting with homemade fudge last year and coming up with two delicious flavors (sea salt caramel chocolate fudge and white chocolate peppermint fudge), we’ve taken the same method and applied it to a brand new flavor this year!
 Introducing: our smooth and creamy 4 ingredient peanut butter fudge.

 Peanut butter fudge squares dusted with dark chocolate shavings.